-More specific examples (a non-exhaustive list) of the storage device would include the following: an electrical 30 connection having one or more wires, a portable computer diskette, a hard disk, a random access memory (RAM), a read-only memory (ROM), an erasable programmable read-only memory (EPROM or Flash memory), a portable compact disc read-only memory (CD-ROM), an optical storage device, a magnetic storage device, or any suitable combination of the foregoing.
-In the context of this document, a computer readable storage medium may be any tangible medium that can contain, or store a program for use by or in connection with an instruction execution system, apparatus, 40 or device.
+More specific examples (a non-exhaustive list) of the storage device would include the following: an electrical connection having one or more wires, a portable computer diskette, a hard disk, a random access memory (RAM), a read-only memory (ROM), an erasable programmable readonly memory (EPROM or Flash memory), a portable compact disc read-only memory (CD-ROM), an optical storage device, a magnetic storage device, or any suitable combination of the foregoing.
+In the context of this document, a computer readable storage medium may be any tangible medium that can contain, or store a program for use by or in connection with an instruction execution system, apparatus, or device.

-Code for carrying out operations for embodiments may be written in any combination of one or more programming languages, including an object oriented programming language such as Python, Ruby, Java, Smalltalk, C++ or the like 45 and conventional procedural programming languages, such as the "C" programming language or similar programming languages, and hardware definition languages.
-The code may execute entirely on the user's computer, partly on the user's computer, as a stand-alone software package, partly 50 on the user's computer and partly on a remote computer or entirely on the remote computer or server.
-In the latter scenario, the remote computer may be connected to the user's computer through any type of network, including a local area network (LAN) or a wide area network (WAN), or 55 the connection may be made to an external computer (for example, through the Internet using an Internet Service Provider).
+Code for carrying out operations for embodiments may be written in any combination of one or more programming languages, including an object oriented programming language such as Python, Ruby, R, Java, Java Script, Smalltalk, C++, C sharp, Lisp, Clojure, PHP, or the like and conventional procedural programming languages, such as the "C" programming language or similar programming languages, and hardware definition languages.
+The code may execute entirely on the user's computer, partly on the user's computer, as a stand-alone software package, partly on the user's computer and partly on a remote computer or entirely on the remote computer or server.
+In the latter scenario, the remote computer may be connected to the user's computer through any type of network, including a local area network (LAN) or a wide area network (WAN), or the connection may be made to an external computer (for example, through the Internet using an Internet Service Provider).

-Reference throughout this specification to "one embodiment," "an embodiment," or similar language means that a 60 particular feature, structure, or characteristic described in connection with the embodiment is included in at least one embodiment.
-Thus, appearances of the phrases "in one embodiment," "in an embodiment," and similar language throughout this specification may, but do not necessarily, all 65 refer to the same embodiment, but mean "one or more but not all embodiments" unless expressly specified otherwise.
+Reference throughout this specification to "one embodiment," "an embodiment," or similar language means that a particular feature, structure, or characteristic described in connection with the embodiment is included in at least one embodiment.
+Thus, appearances of the phrases "in one embodiment," "in an embodiment," and similar language throughout this specification may, but do not necessarily, all refer to the same embodiment, but mean "one or more but not all embodiments" unless expressly specified otherwise.
 The terms "including," "comprising," "having," and variations thereof mean "including but not limited to," unless expressly specified otherwise.
 An enumerated listing of items does not imply that any or all of the items are mutually exclusive, unless expressly specified otherwise.
 The terms "a," "an," and "the" also refer to "one or more" unless expressly specified otherwise.
+The term "and/or" or "or" indicates embodiments of one or more of the listed elements, with "A and/or B" or "A or B" indicating embodiments of element A alone, element B alone, or elements A and B taken together.

 Furthermore, the described features, structures, or characteristics of the embodiments may be combined in any suitable manner.
 In the following description, numerous specific details are provided, such as examples of programming, software modules, user selections, network transactions, database queries, database structures, hardware modules, hardware circuits, hardware chips, etc., to provide a thorough understanding of embodiments.
-One skilled in the relevant art will recognize, however, that embodiments may be practiced without one or more of the specific details, or with other methods, components, materials, and so forth.
+One skilled in the relevant art will recognize, however, that embodiments may be practiced without one or more of the specific details, or 5 with other methods, components, materials, and so forth.
 In other instances, well-known structures, materials, or operations are not shown or described in detail to avoid obscuring aspects of an embodiment.